doctorfree/MirrorCommand/markdown/mirror.1.md

 	- Show video playback module
 - Control the MagicMirror audio output volume level
 - Get MagicMirror status
+- Update the MagicMirror installation or update MagicMirror modules
 - Auto generation of new MagicMirror configuration files
 - Interactive mode via menu dialogs
     - Invoked with no arguments the mirror command displays a command menu.